totaloncue/guides/logging/journald.md

 ## What it is

 1. System service for collecting and storing log data, introduced with systemd
+1. Centralized management of logs
 1. Tries to replace plain text logs (as in syslog) with a structured format optimized for log messages
-1. However, no mechanism to ship logs to central location
+1. However, no mechanism to ship logs to central location off-machine
 1. use journalctl to access and query entries
    1. filter by date, emitting program, PID, UID, service or other elements
 1. Allows for logs with multiple fields and multi-line text
-1. Stores messages in a space-efficient manner that requires no log rotation
+1. Stores messages in binary format with a space-efficient manner that requires no log rotation
 1. Gives fast access to messages with querying/filtering capabilities, like a database
 1. Relies on existing syslog implementations to route messages to the central host